tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 plaintext (fronting) SNI.
 If present, clients SHOULD use its value in the SNI extension of the subsequent ClientHello.

+Clients obtain these records by querying DNS for hidden server domains.
-Servers operating in Fronting Mode SHOULD have DNS configured to return the same A (or AAAA) record for all hidden servers they service.
+Thus, servers operating in Fronting Mode SHOULD have DNS configured to return the same A (or AAAA) record for all hidden servers they service.
 This yields an anonymity set of cardinality equal to the number of hidden server domains supported by a given fronting server.
 Thus, even with SNI encryption,